After surgery for stomach cancer

-You may spend a short time in an intensive care unit after your operation.
+You may spend a short time in an intensive care or high-dependency unit after your operation.

 You may have a nastogatric tube up your nose.
-It’s used to keep your stomach empty by removing any fluid from your stomach.
+This is a thin plastic tube used to keep your stomach empty by removing any fluid from your stomach.
 This will stop you from feeling sick and let your wound heal.
 It is usually removed after 48 hours.

 Most people are ready to go home 7-10 days after surgery.